 We are not aware of any cases of customers of embedded networks in NSW holiday parks or residential land lease communities going on-market or seeking to go on market.
 In its report 'The retail and network exemption framework: emerging issues for consumers, December 2015,' the South Australian Council of Social Service (SACOSS) acknowledges that exempt customers in caravan and residential parks "did not look to retail competition as a way of improving the services and energy prices provided by their exempt seller.
-Instead, the exempt customers in our study looked to the various regulatory authorities to provide this pressure on the suppliers."1 example, in residential land lease communities, operators are limited in what they can charge for electricity usage and service availability:
+Instead, the exempt customers in our study looked to the various regulatory authorities to provide this pressure on the suppliers."

 Pricing limits imposed by NSW legislation and the AER guidelines on these businesses makes it unlikely that customers will seek retail competition, as the incentive to do so is limited.
-For
+For example, in residential land lease communities, operators are limited in what they can charge for electricity usage and service availability:

-1 p7, SACOSS, The retail and network exemption framework: emerging issues for consumers, December 2015
+&lt;sup>1 p7, SACOSS, The retail and network exemption framework: emerging issues for consumers, December 2015